Stay within your weekly limit for Alcohol Awareness Week

-Use a drinks checker to see how many units of alcohol you actually drink – you may be surprised by the result.
+Use a drinks checker to see how many units of alcohol you actually drink, and calculate the calories too – you may be surprised by the result.

 Too much alcohol can be very bad for your health.
+Alcohol is a causal factor in more than 60 medical conditions, including cancers, dementia, hypertension and diabetes.
 If you routinely drink too much you are more at risk of cancers and heart attack, and can increase your blood pressure and damage your liver.

 Although many people think that a drink can help you relax, alcohol is actually a depressant and also reduces your ability to concentrate, react and move.